sandeshkhairnar/MERN-Stack-Coding/README.md

 4. **Configure MongoDB**

--Ensure MongoDB is installed and running.
+      - Ensure MongoDB is installed and running.
 You can install MongoDB from MongoDB Download Center.

--Update the MongoDB connection URL in server.js located in the root directory of the project: const DATABASE_URL = 'mongodb://localhost:27017/mern-stack-coding-challenge';
+      - Update the MongoDB connection URL in server.js located in the root directory of the project: const DATABASE_URL = 'mongodb://localhost:27017/mern-stack-coding-challenge';

 4. **Start the Backend Server**